 It must be quite a challenge to represent the message of Easter in a painting.
 Spanish artist Raúl Berzosa, whose ‘Christ Resurrected’ is featured on the new Vatican City 95c postage stamp, tries it with physical beauty.
 The result, though interesting, fails to convince.

-The prayer that Jesus taught us booms around the church with hearty maleness, or used to, when people still went to churches, bringing the liturgy down an octave or two.
+The ‘Our Father,’ the prayer that Jesus taught us, booms around our churches with hearty maleness, bringing the liturgy down an octave or two.
 The congregation may or may not believe in God, but the men among them, it seems, believe strongly, and viscerally, that God, if He exists, is male.